Hexag158/COS30020-Advanced-Web-Development/asm2/readme.md

-#Assignment 2 requirement specifications:
+# Assignment 2 requirement specifications:

 The aim of this assignment is to create a simplified social network application.
 This system will allow users create their account, and saved into a the SQL database.
-The can also add other users as friend as well as remove friedns from the firend list on the systems.
+They can also add other users as friends and remove friends from the friends list on the systems.